MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/v1-module-mfa-connect-to-scc-powershell.md

 > [!NOTE]
 > The older Exchange Online Remote PowerShell Module that's described in this topic will eventually be retired.
 The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA, so we suggest using it instead.
 For instructions, see [Connect to Security & Compliance Center PowerShell](connect-to-scc-powershell.md).

-If your account uses multi-factor authentication (MFA) or federated authentication, you can't use the instructions at [Connect to Security & Compliance Center PowerShell](connect-to-scc-powershell.md) to use remote PowerShell to connect to the Security & Compliance Center.
+If your account uses multi-factor authentication (MFA) or federated authentication, you can't use the instructions at [Basic auth - Connect to Security & Compliance Center PowerShell](basic-auth-connect-to-scc-powershell.md) to use remote PowerShell to connect to the Security & Compliance Center.
 Instead, you need to install the Exchange Online Remote PowerShell Module, and use the **Connect-IPPSSession** cmdlet to connect to Security & Compliance Center PowerShell.

 **Notes**: